cartesi/rollups-contracts/CONTRACTS.md

 [^1]: If the application owns the tokens, prefer to use `transfer(address,uint256)`
 [^2]: If no data is being passed as an argument, prefer to use `safeTransferFrom(address,address,uint256)`
 [^3]: If only one token is being transferred, prefer to use `safeTransferFrom(address,address,uint256,uint256,data)`

-### Application Address Relay

-In the previous section, we showed how vouchers can be used to withdraw different types of assets.
-Most of those vouchers contain the address of the application contract, either as the destination address or as a function argument.
-So, the off-chain machine needs to "know" the application contract address at some point.
-If the off-chain machine knew the application contract address from the beginning, it would create a cyclical dependency between the initial machine state hash (also called "template hash") and the application contract address.
-This is due to the fact that the address of an application contract depends on its construction arguments, which include the template hash; and that the template hash is the Merkle root of the machine address space, which includes the application contract address.

-This "chicken-and-egg" problem is circumvented by a very small permissionless contract in the base layer, the Application Address Relay ([source](./onchain/rollups/contracts/relays/ApplicationAddressRelay.sol)).
-Its only job is to add an input to an application's input box with the application contract address.
-The off-chain machine then decodes this input and stores the address somewhere for future use.
-Just like in the case of portals, the machine must also know the address of the relay in order to validate the origin of the input.

 ### Notices